It was April 7th, 2020.

 One minute a CFO is looking to invest in a solution to help her company grow.
 The next minute she’s focused on solutions to simply help it survive.
 In January of 2020, a hospital buying masks and other PPE may value price and quality.
 Four months later, when PPE is scarce and badly needed, their values shift to speed and availability.

-Over the past year, the best sellers have continuously asked themselves, “How have the things my customer values changed?” and then adapted their pitch and message accordingly.
+Over the pandemic, the best sellers have continuously asked themselves, “How have the things my customer values changed?” and then adapted their pitch and message accordingly.

 Related video: What your customers value has changed!
 Has your pitch?